aherrerofdez/real-estate-scrapper/README.md

 - Initial price (if the current price is lower than the initial offer) and percentage difference between initial price and current price
 - Description and comments from the property owner
 - Last date when the listing was updated, in the format of "DD-MM-YYYY"
+- If it belongs to a housing development or not.

 ### Example Output:
 ```